tetsuo/tetsuo.github.io/articles/flixbox.md

   | SetMovie
 ```

-When you dispatch one of these messages (for example when a link is clicked and `Navigate` is triggered), the [update function](https://github.com/onur1/flixbox/blob/0.0.6/src/app/Effect.ts#L64) is called with a particular type of message and the current application state as input.
+When you dispatch one of these actions from your views (for example when a link is clicked and `Navigate` is triggered), the [update function](https://github.com/onur1/flixbox/blob/0.0.6/src/app/Effect.ts#L64) is called with a particular type of message and the current application state as input.

 ```typescript
 declare function update<S, A>(msg: A, state: S): [S, A]
 ```

 As you see, `update` takes a `msg` which has type `A` as its first parameter, and a `state` with type `S` as the second, returning both a new state and an action to run in the next loop.

-This pattern, as simple as it may seem, is actually a very powerful way to model state changes in UIs, to test and debug them.
+You send the new state to [subscribers](https://package.elm-lang.org/packages/elm/core/latest/Platform-Sub) (such as the `view` function), and continue to process new actions until there is [nothing else to do](https://package.elm-lang.org/packages/elm/core/latest/Platform-Cmd).
+This pattern, as simple as it may seem, when compared to the traditional MVC, is actually a very powerful way to model state changes in UIs, to test and [debug](https://en.wikipedia.org/wiki/Time_travel_debugging) them.

 ## Conclusion